mrichar1/clipster/README.md

                         Number of lines to output: defaults to 1 (See -o).
   -0, --nul             Use NUL character as output delimiter.
   -i, --ignore          Instruct daemon to ignore next update to clipboard.
+-r [DELETE], --delete [DELETE]
+                        Delete from clipboard.
+Deletes matching text, or if no argument given, deletes last item.
 ```